numworks/epsilon/poincare/doc/style_guide.md

 Tree* firstChild = tree->child(0);
 ```

-Both examples are equivalent to access a tree's first child, but the later asserts the Tree has a child and makes the intent clear.
+Both examples are equivalent to access a tree's first child, but the latter asserts that the `Tree` has a child and makes the intent clear.

 ## Save children pointers when used several times

-Remember that `nextTree` and `child` walk all descendants, it may be costly when the Tree is large.
+Remember that `nextTree` and `child` walk all descendants, it may be costly when the `Tree` is large.

 > [!CAUTION]
 > Avoid this: